Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code: Methods

+Another major challenge in GPU computing is CPU-to-GPU bandwidth which is much lower than GPU memory bandwidth.
 To address this problem, Cholla now keeps as much data as possible in the GPU memory instead of moving it to and from main system memory, in contrast with previous versions of the code.
-Although it has always been a GPU-native code, historically Cholla used an extreme version of the ``offload" model of GPU programming, keeping the ``primary" data (like conserved variable arrays) in CPU memory, and copying that data the GPU to carry out computations before copying it back each time step.
-Although this approach originally had the advantage of allowing larger grid sizes to be computed on a single GPU, as GPUs have gotten dramatically faster and their memory capacity has increased over the last decade, these full-grid copies between CPU and GPU memory would now dominate the simulation run time.
-In addition, some new supercomputers, such as \textit{Frontier}, have GPUs that are directly connected to the network, so direct off-node GPU-to-GPU MPI communication is now possible.
+Although it has always been a GPU-native code, historically Cholla used an extreme version of the ``offload" model of GPU programming, keeping the ``primary" data (like conserved variable arrays) in CPU memory, and copying that data to the GPU to carry out computations before copying it back each time step.
+Although this approach originally had the advantage of allowing larger grid sizes to be computed on a single GPU when GPU memory sizes were extremely limited, as GPUs have gotten dramatically faster and their memory capacity has increased over the last decade, these full-grid copies between CPU and GPU memory would now dominate the simulation run time.
+In addition, most new supercomputers, such as \textit{Frontier}, have GPUs that are directly connected to the network, so direct off-node GPU-to-GPU MPI communication is now possible.
 Between these two factors it is much more efficient to store all the simulation data on the GPU, and only move it back to the CPU for i/o operations.
 In the new version of Cholla described in this work, all computations are carried out on the GPU, and MPI communication proceeds directly from GPU memory buffers.
 The only functions that remain on the CPU are the setting of the initial conditions, which only occurs once, and reading and writing output files.\footnote{At the time of writing, the HDF5 library does not support writing files directly from GPU memory.}